FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 └── ...
 :::

-Refer to the [SD Card Setup](sd-setup) section if you are unsure about how to organise your SD Card files.
+Boot your Replay and load the appropriate rApp_*.ini file.
+Generally the rApp_NTSC_60FPS.ini or rApp_PAL_50FPS.ini is a good choice for DVI/HDMI connections.

+After that, it is very much a case of following the on screen prompts.

-The rAppUpdater upon loading, will verify the checksum for all update files and if all is well, prompt you to press "F" to flash the new firmware.
+The rAppUpdater upon loading, will verify the checksum for all update files and prompt you to press "F" to flash the new firmware.
 The "Flashing" screen will then appear.

 ::: danger Warning
 Do NOT power off your device whilst firmware flashing is in progress.